mbasugit/Imputation/README.md

 note: Download the code file (regression_model_articleoutput.r) and the function.r in the same folder.
 Example path to store the codes is "/home/Desktop/Imputation".
 Within Imputation make a folder named "input" and "output".
 In the "output" folder the output of the codes automatically gets saved.

+#### Package install
+For the code the following R-packages needs to be installed "glmnet", "data.table", "foreach", "doMC", "ROCR", "lmtest".